rocketlaunchr/react/README.md

 ### Event Handling

-* How to create functional components
+* How to create React functional components
 * How to handle events (and pass extra arguments)
 * How to create a Ref and interact with dom object directly